-During the year, net transfers of \$1,500,859 were transferred from the Endowment Fund to the Restricted Fund, for purposes including meeting the Foundation's spending policy and preserving capital.
-In 2020, net transfers of \$246,446 were transferred from the Endowment Fund to the Restricted Fund, for purposes including an adjustment to the reserve amount of a donor's fund.
+During the year, net transfers of \$2,610,798 were transferred from the Restricted Fund to the Endowment Fund reflecting a return of capital transferred for funding purposes (draw on reserve and encroachment on capital) in the previous year.
+In 2021, net transfers of \$1,500,859 were transferred from the Endowment Fund to the Restricted Fund, to meet the Foundation's spending policy.